St. Mary's Church, Gdańsk: Reformation (16th century)

+Dispute with Kings of Poland

 Due to the anti-Bathory rebellion, in 1577 the Polish King Stephen Báthory imposed the Siege of Danzig (1577).
 The defense of its political position forced the city to hire mercenaries, who were so costly that the City Council confiscated gold and silver from the inhabitants and from the treasuries of the city and its Lutheran state church.
 Most of the gold and silver utensils of St. Mary's were melted down and minted to pay the mercenaries.
 An inventory of 1552 still recorded no less than 78 silver gilt chalices, 43 altar crucifixes, 24 great silver figures of saints and the like more.
 After 1577 most of it was gone.
 The Danzig rebellion ended in December 1577 with a compromise forcing the city to pay the king the sum of 200,000 florins.
 But the Polish monarch also recognised Danzig's religious freedom and Lutheran faith.
 As a compromise the jurisdiction over Danzig's Lutherans as to marital and sexual matters remained with Włocławek's Catholic officials.

 In 1594, the Polish royal court tribunal attempted to restore Catholic services to St. Mary's, but the City Council rejected that approach.
 But as a compromise, since the Catholic kings of Poland had been the nominal heads of the City since the Second Peace of Thorn (1466), the Council authorised building the Baroque Catholic Royal Chapel.
-It was erected by Tylman van Gameren (Gamerski) and completed in 1681, near St. Mary's Church, for the king's Catholic service when he visited Danzig.
+It was erected by Tylman van Gameren (Gamerski) and completed in 1681, near St. Mary's Church, for the king's Catholic service when he visited Gdańsk.
 With St. Mary's pastor Constantin Schütz (1646–1712) a moderate pietist theology replaced the previously dominant Lutheran orthodoxy.